jolitinh/Calculators/README.md

-# Rubric UI - React Implementation
+# Basic and Scientific Javascript Calculators

 ## To use